minhhoccode111/realworld-react/README.md

     feed/global/by-tag/single?
 - Regex `/^[a-zA-Z0-9_ -]+$/` only works for ASCII characters, not Vietnamese (Unicode)

-## Invalidate & Update Queries
+### Query Invalidation & Cache Updates

+_(All “queries” refer to React Query cache entries.)_

-- Create Article
+- Article: Create
-  - Update current article in the `article` query with the same `slug`
+  - Update the cached `article` entry matching the `slug`.
-  - Invalidate all `articles` queries
+  - Invalidate all cached `articles` lists.
-- Delete Article
+- Article: Delete
-  - Cancel current article in the `article` query with the same `slug`
+  - Remove the cached `article` entry matching the `slug`.
-  - Invalidate all `articles` queries
+  - Invalidate all cached `articles` lists.
-- Update Article
+- Article: Update
-  - Update current article in the `article` query with the same `slug`
+  - Update the cached `article` entry matching the `slug`.
-  - Invalidate all `articles` queries
+  - Invalidate all cached `articles` lists.
-- Favorite / Unfavorite Article (light user action but causes a costly cache invalidation)
+- Article: Favorite / Unfavorite (light user action, heavy cache impact)
-  - Update current article in the `article` query with the same `slug`
+  - Update the cached `article` entry matching the `slug`.
-  - Update every article in the `articles` query with the same `slug`
+  - Update the corresponding article inside all cached `articles` lists.
-  - Invalidate favorited-articles query for all profiles (ideally only for the current user if possible)
+  - Invalidate all `favorited-articles` queries (ideally only for the current user).
-- Update Profile
+- Profile: Update
-  - Update `authenticated-user` query
+  - Update the `authenticated-user` cache entry.
-  - Invalidate current user `profile` query
+  - Invalidate the current user’s cached `profile` entry.
-  - Invalidate all `articles` queries
+  - Invalidate all cached `articles` lists.
-- Follow / Unfollow Profile
+- Profile: Follow / Unfollow
-  - Update current profile in the `profile` query with the same `username`
+  - Update the cached `profile` entry matching the `username`.
-  - Invalidate feed-articles query for current user
+  - Invalidate the current user’s `feed-articles` query.
-- Create Comment
+- Comment: Create
-  - Invalidate infinite-comments query for current `slug`
+  - Invalidate the `infinite-comments` query for the current `slug`.
-- Delete Comment
+- Comment: Delete
-  - Invalidate infinite-comments query for current `slug`
+  - Invalidate the `infinite-comments` query for the current `slug`.

-(Note: there are 5 types of get-articles: Feed, Global, Tag, Author, Favorited)
+**Note:** There are five `articles` list variants: Feed, Global, Tag, Author, Favorited.

 ## Todo